christoph-hesse/social-power/README.md

 simulate(par)
 ```

-* For multiple simulations, set the number of simulation runs and a name for your ```.csv``` file, and call this line in your Python console:
+* For multiple simulations, set the number of simulation runs and decide on a name for your ```.csv``` file, and call this line in your Python console:
 ```python
 multi_sim2(par,number_of_runs,'filename_of_csv',False,True)
 ```